Yrlish/blog-jekyll-chirpy/_tabs/about.md

 ## Work Experience

-Both consultant firms and customer is listed in the headings.
+Both consulting firms and customers are listed in the headings.

 ### Visionite - Pensionsmyndigheten
 **Position**: Senior Software Engineer